raspberrypilearning/sense-hat-puzzle-box/comb_lock.md

 ## What's Next?
 - You may want to add [other locks](worksheet.md) to your Puzzle Box.
-- You could adapt this lock by change the temperature range needed to unlock or by having several temperature you have to match in sequence.
+- You could adapt this lock by adding more steps to the combination.
+- How would you add more potential angles, eg every 45 degrees rather than every 90.